Text2Motion: From Natural Language Instructions to Feasible Plans: Implementation Details

-Text2Motion relies on a technique to compute the geometric feasibility score of a skill $S_{\text{geo}}(\pi_h) = p(r_h \mid i, s_1, \pi_{1:h})$ in the context of its predecessors.
-As detailed in Sec.~\ref{subsec:llm-task-planning}, this probability can be computed without considering geometric action dependencies---particularly if actions have already been executed, as is the case with \scgs{} and \imgs{}.
-However, Text2Motion computes $S_{\text{geo}}(\pi_h)$ after performing policy sequence optimization; the process by which long-horizon geometric dependencies are coordinated across skill sequences $\pi_{1:h}$.
-For example, this would ensure that when evaluating the selection of \graytext{Pull(box, hook)} during integrated search, the algorithm does so in the context of a suitable \graytext{Pick(hook)} action (e.g. an upper-handle grasp on \graytext{hook}).
+Given a sequence of skills $\psi_{1:H}$, geometric feasibility planning computes parameters $a_{1:H}$ that maximizes the success probability of the underlying sequence of primitives $\phi_{1:H}$.
+For example, given a skill sequence \graytext{Pick(hook)}, \graytext{Pull(box, hook)}, geometric feasibility planning would compute a 3D grasp position on the hook that enables a successful pull on the box thereafter.

-Text2Motion is agnostic the method that fulfils this role.
-However, in our experiments we leverage Sequencing Task-Agnostic Policies (STAP)~\cite{taps-2022}.
-Specifically, we consider the PolicyCEM variant of STAP, where sampling-based optimization of the skill sequence's $\pi_{1:h}$ success probability is warm started with actions sampled from the policies $a_{1:h}\sim \pi_{1:h}$.
-We perform ten iterations of the Cross-Entropy Method (CEM)~\cite{rubinstein1999-cem}, sampling 10K trajectories at each iteration and selecting 10 elites to update the mean of the sampling distribution for the following iteration.
+\ttm{} is agnostic to the method that fulfils the role of geometric feasibility planning.
+In our experiments we leverage Sequencing Task-Agnostic Policies (STAP)~\cite{taps-2022}.
+Specifically, we consider the PolicyCEM variant of STAP, where optimization of the skill sequence's success probability (Eq.~\ref{eq:taps-objective}) is warm started with parameters sampled from the policies $a_{1:H}\sim \pi_{1:H}$.
+We perform ten iterations of the Cross-Entropy Method~\cite{rubinstein1999-cem}, sampling 10K trajectories at each iteration and selecting 10 elites to update the mean of the sampling distribution for the following iteration.
 The standard deviation of the sampling distribution is held constant at 0.3 for all iterations.